Olof Skötkonung

-Olof was victorious alongside Sweyn Forkbeard when the kings created an alliance to defeat the Norwegian king Olaf Tryggvason in the Battle of Svolder.
+Olof and the Danish king Sweyn Forkbeard formed an alliance and defeated the Norwegian king Olaf Tryggvason in the Battle of Svolder in 999 or 1000.
 After the battle, the victorious leaders split Norway into areas of control.
-Heimskringla gives the most detailed account of the division.
+Heimskringla gives a detailed account of the division.
 Olof received four districts in Trondheim as well as Møre, Romsdal and Rånrike.

 Etymology

 One of many explanations for the name Skötkonung is that it is derived from the Swedish word "skatt", which can mean either "taxes" or "treasure".
 The latter meaning has been interpreted as "tributary king" and one English scholar speculates about a tributary relationship to the Danish king Sweyn Forkbeard, who was his stepfather.
 That explanation, however, is not supported by evidence or historical sources.
 Another possible explanation of the name refers to the fact that he was the first Swedish king to mint coins.
 An ancient land ownership ceremony which placed a parcel of earth in someone's lap (Swedish: sköte) was called scotting and may have been involved in this epithet.

 The Old Norse "Óláfr sœnski" means "Olaf the Swedish", an epithet used to distinguish him from the Norwegian kings Olaf Tryggvasson and Olaf Haraldsson.